eram1011/eram-data-analyst-portfolio/README.txt

 ### Features

 - **Projects:** Explore my data analysis projects, from exploratory data visualization to predictive modeling.
-- **Skills:** Discover my proficiency in SQL, Python, Tableau, and AWS.
+- **Skills:** Discover my proficiency in SQL, Python, Tableau, and Azure.
 - **Journey:** Follow my learning path and growth as a data analyst.

 ### Connect with Me